solana-foundation/developer-content/docs/programs/anchor/index.md

 ### Programs Folder

-The programs folder contains your project's Anchor programs.
+The `/programs` folder contains your project's Anchor programs.
 A single workspace can contain multiple programs.

 ### Tests Folder

-The tests folder contains test files for your project.
+The `/tests` folder contains test files for your project.
 A default test file is created for you when you create your project.

 ### Target Folder

-The target directory contains build outputs.
+The `/target` folder contains build outputs.
 The main subfolders include:

 - `/deploy`: Contains the keypair and program binary for your programs.
 - `/idl`: Contains the JSON IDL for your programs.